Motorhome conversions and self-build projects – what you need to know

 If you are carrying out a motorhome conversion, you will need to make sure that you are insured during the process.

-Provided that the conversion is completed within 120 days of taking out the policy, Club Care Insurance can offer this insurance.
+Provided that the conversion is completed within 120 days of taking out the policy, our motorhome cover can offer this insurance.

 To remain insured throughout the process you need to ensure that you follow certain criteria during the build process.